rrajendran/spring-ws/README.md

 2. Execute mvn clean install. [spring-ws-client project will fail.
 So ignore it.]
 3. Go to spring-ws-service
 4. Execute mvn clean jetty:run-war
-5. Wsdl is exposed at url http://localhost:8080/spring-ws-service/personService/person.wsdl
+5. Wsdl is exposed at url <a href="http://localhost:8080/spring-ws-service/personService/person.wsdl">Access wsdl here</a>
 6. Go to spring-ws-client
 7. Execute mvn test.